Privacy-Preserving Community Detection for Locally Distributed Multiple Networks

 which has been proven to be optimal in maximizing the mutual information between raw and RR-perturbed data \citep{ayed2020information}.
 More importantly, it turns out that this choice is also optimal in the context of this work in the sense that it leads to the smallest misclassification upper bound; see discussions after Theorem \ref{centralbound}.

 Although RR can achieve edge-DP, one can imagine that the resulting network largely deviates from the original network.
-In the next section, we will see how we can debias the perturbed networks so as to improve the algorithm's utility under the multi-layer SBMs.
+In the next section, we will see how we can de-bias the perturbed networks to improve the algorithm's utility under the multi-layer SBMs.